csub-comm-3330/Unity_Materials_Effects/README.md

 Assets used in Unity Materials YouTube videos.

 To import the files into your Unity project:
-1. Download the MaterialsAndEffects.unitypackage from above
+1. Download the MaterialsAndEffects.unitypackage from the repo
 2. Go to ASSETS > IMPORT PACKAGE > CUSTOM PACKAGE
 3. Choose the MaterialsAndEffects.unitypackage